telerik/winforms-docs/pdfprocessing/editing/fixedcontenteditor.md

 ![pdf Processing-editing-Fixed Content Editor 001](images/pdfProcessing-editing-FixedContentEditor001.png)

+>The '\r' and '\n' characters don't have the usual meaning of "go to next line" when they are inserted in a PDF document and you cannot simply insert text containing these characters to produce multiline text.
+Instead, you should split the text and insert it line by line.
+>
 ### Inserting Paragraph

 __Example 4__ shows how you can use the __Block__ object to draw a paragraph.